strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 # Gathering Metrics
 In order to estimate partition activity and resources, Cruise Control needs a steady source of metric data from Kafka.
 Fortunately, Kafka tracks all sorts of metrics and makes them all accessible through pluggable components known as 'metric reporters'.
 Kafka metric reporters designate what, where, when, and how metrics are prepared for export.
+For Cruise Control, each Kafka broker is equipped with a metric reporter that will publish a subset of the broker's metrics to a special topic.
+Cruise Control will then consume the metrics from this topic to learn about the load experienced by each broker in the cluster.

 Kafka maintains two core types of metrics:
 * **Broker metrics** For _server-side_ metrics related to brokers.